Non Invasive Prenatal Test (Harmony)

 Referral For Further Tests If Necessary

-In most cases the anomaly scan provides parents with reassurance that their baby seems to be developing normally.
-But occasionally a major abnormality will be detected and further investigations may be required.
+In most cases NIPT provides parents with reassurance that their baby doesn’t have one of the major chromosomal abnormalities.
+But occasionally an abnormality will be detected and further investigations may be required.
 In this instance Victoria will give you as much information as possible to help you understand potential problems and will arrange a referral directly back to your NHS consultant and will liaise with them to ensure the continuity of your family’s care.